Ernest Ranglin

 Ernest Adheir "Ernie" Ranglin (born 19 June 1932) is a Jamaican guitarist and composer who established his career while working as a session guitarist and music director for various Jamaican record labels, including Studio One and Island Records.
 Ranglin played guitar on many early ska recordings and helped create the rhythmic guitar style that defined the form.
 He has worked with Theophilus Beckford, Jimmy Cliff, Monty Alexander, Prince Buster, the Skatalites, Bob Marley and the Eric Deans Orchestra.
 Ranglin is noted for a chordal and rhythmic approach that blends jazz, mento and reggae with percussive guitar solos incorporating rhythm 'n' blues and jazz inflections.

+Ranglin was honoured with the Order of Jamaica in the 2021 National Honours and Awards on Jamaica’s 59th Anniversary of Independence.

 Early life

-Ernest Ranglin was born in Manchester, Jamaica.
+Ernest Ranglin was born on 19 June 1932 in Manchester, Jamaica.
 His family moved to Kingston, where he attended the Providence Primary School, Kingston Senior School and Bodin College.
 Ranglin's introduction to music was through two uncles who both played guitar.
 Initially a self-taught guitarist, he received some tutoring on how to sight-read from a violin player named Tommy Tomlins.
 At the age of 15, Ranglin joined the Val Bennett Orchestra, which was followed by a period of employment with the Eric Deans Orchestra.
 While performing locally with these orchestras, Ranglin was introduced to the jazz pianist Monty Alexander, which led to a lifelong friendship as well as numerous musical collaborations.